 Born on 22 July 1911, Justus Willard Rowe, the eleventh child of Mabel and Bert, was named after Mabel’s father, Justus Fisher.
 Just two days before his thirteenth birthday, he drowned in a boating accident on Badger Creek in Cowley County, Kansas.
 The story went out on the Associated Press wire, but the name of the deceased was reported as Richard instead of Justus.
 I wondered if the error was made deliberately in an effort to protect the family’s privacy.
-Winfield newspapers did not run the story at all, perhaps out of compassion for this well-known and respected family.
+Winfield newspapers did not run the story at all, perhaps out of compassion for the Rowe family.

 Justus Rowe was just twelve years old at the time of his death.
 Today, I am the mother of a twelve-year-old son.
 When I think about the tragedy in those terms, it hits very close to home, and my heart breaks for Mabel.
 She had at least eight children living at home in 1924, and her youngest child had just turned three when she lost her son on that terrible July day.

 I wondered what her life was like after that day.
 Was she given the privacy and time to mourn?
 Did she have the support of her husband and older children?
 How did she go on living in the wake of such sadness?
 I assumed that she rarely – if ever – talked about it, and perhaps that was why grandma didn’t remember the incident with a great deal of clarity.

 Illness, Loss, and Unthinkable Grief

 While grandma provided amazing details in most of her stories, she did not do that when she discussed her father’s death.
 She simply told me that Mabel outlived Bert by several years, and moved on to another story.
 It was not until I was a teenager that I would learn that the fear of losing all he had worked for had driven Bert to make a desperate – and irreversible – decision.